troyerta/recipes/src/ch02-01-butter-chicken-1.md

     Stir in the tomato and cook for 8 to 10 minutes on medium high heat, until all the extra liquid is cooked off.
 The sauce should be a loose, paste-like consistency.

-    Add coriander, garam masala, Kashmiri Lal Mirch, and salt.
+    Add coriander, garam masala, paprika, red chilli powder, and salt.
 Stir and cook on medium heat for 2 to 3 minutes.
 Turn off the heat.
 ---
 5. Puree the sauce with the nuts: Transfer the paste to a blender or the bowl of a food processor.